 d.
 Seventeen (17) or more years of service completed: 6.2 hours of paid vacation leave earned for each pay period in active pay status for employees normally scheduled to work 40 hours per week (4 weeks), plus an additional (.31) days per pay period for each additional year thereafter- (one [1] additional day per year.)

 Upon completion of the first year of employment, a full-time employee shall be credited with two (2) weeks of vacation (e.g., 80 hours) and shall begin accruing vacation for the following year at 3.1 hours per pay period.
-Upon completion of six (6), twelve (12), and seventeen (17) years of service, one (1) additional week (e.g., 40 hours) of vacation shall be added to the employee’s accrued vacation balance and the employee shall begin accruing vacation hours for the following year at the applicable higher rate.
+Upon completion of six (6), twelve (12), and seventeen (17) years of service, the employee shall begin accruing vacation hours for the following year at the applicable higher rate.

 2. Part-time Employment - Part-time employees accrue shall not be eligible for vacation at a proportionate rate figured by comparing their normal biweekly work schedule to that of a forty (40) hour employee.